uviclibraries/genai-research-tools-adv/4-local-sentiment-analysis.md

 2. <img src="images/4-vsc-open.png" style="float:right;width:260px;padding:10px;" alt="Open a folder in Visual Studio Code">Create a new Project in Visual Studio Code by clicking on the **Open Folder...** button.
 3. You're now going to create a new folder for this project in a location on your computer where you'll be able to easily find it.
    - **If you are on a Mac computer**:
-     - click on the **Documents** menu item on the left of the dialogue box.
+     - Click on the **Documents** menu item on the left of the dialogue box.
      - Next click on the **New Folder** button on the bottom, and name your folder: **sentiment-analysis**, and click the blue **Create** button.
      - Lastly, click on the blue **Open** button on the bottom right of the dialogue box.
 Good job!
 <img src="images/4-vsc-create-folder.gif" style="width:800px;padding:10px;border: 1px solid #555;" alt="GPT4all manual sentiment analysis example"><br>